rvanbemmelen/shiny-sonograms/README.md

 # shiny-sonograms

-apps to create sonograms in the field and identify olive-backed/tree pipits
+R Shiny apps to create sonograms while in the field or identify olive-backed/tree pipits.
+Heavily using the seewave package.